-The main difference between self-defense and negligent discharge of a firearm is that with self-defense, you reasonably believed that someone was going to kill you or cause serious injury to you or a family member.
-The charge of negligent discharge of a firearm, you did not.
+The main difference between self-defense and negligent discharge of a firearm is that with self-defense, you reasonably believed that someone was going to kill you or cause serious injury to you or a family member, while with negligent discharge of a firearm, you did not.

 California’s Castle Doctrine